-- 5.1 How the council manages its trees in towns, villages, and streets, in particular gives rise to a wide range of public enquiries and complaints.
-Many of these arise from lack of a clear understanding of the council's responsibilities and policies in relation to trees.
-Clear policies published on the council's web site will help officers manage these enquiries effectively. - Whilst the Council has a legal duty to maintain its tree stock in a safe way, as a significant landowner across North Northamptonshire it has the ability to utilise its green space to enhance the environment for residents, and importantly support climate change mitigation and biodiversity improvement. - 5.3 The proposed policy aims to strike a balance to the above competing objectives, by providing safeguards for tree and woodlands, and clearly setting out in what circumstance the Council will undertake works to trees, including felling and removal.
+- 5.1 How the Council manages its trees in towns, villages, and streets, in particular gives rise to a wide range of public enquiries and complaints.
+Many of these arise from lack of a clear understanding of the Council's responsibilities and policies in relation to trees.
+Clear policies published on the Council's website will help officers manage these enquiries effectively. - 5.2 Whilst the Council has a legal duty to maintain its tree stock in a safe way, as a significant landowner across North Northamptonshire it has the ability to utilise its green space to enhance the environment for residents, and importantly support climate change mitigation and biodiversity improvement. - 5.3 The proposed policy attached at Appendix A aims to strike a balance to the above competing objectives, by providing safeguards for tree and woodlands, and clearly setting out in what circumstance the Council will undertake works to trees, including felling and removal.